MikeyBurkman/cecil/README.md

 - The file itself is executed how you'd expect it to, in its own process.
 Cecil just takes care of installing NPM depedencies for you.

 ## Caveats
-- Not tested on Windows.
-YMMV
+- Doesn't want to work on Windows.
+If you're able to fix it, then by all means submit a pull request.
 - The first time you call a script, NPM will download all dependencies.
 I can't figure out how to silence it, so you'll see the output from NPM.
 - Though it backs up any pre-existing node_modules folder, if the Node process is killed while running, the backup won't be restored.
 In that case, you can retrieve the backup from in the `.cache/` folder in the Cecil install folder.